 What is Cloud Storage SLA?

 The cloud storage SLA, or service-level agreement, is a customer-to-cloud storage service provider contract that outlines the system specifications, typically in tangible terms.

 The normal cloud storage SLA sets out the exact level of service as well as the alternatives and compensation that the user is entitled to in the event that the cloud storage provider fails to provide the service as described in the agreement.
 Another typical example of cloud storage is service availability, which sets the maximum amount of time a read request can take, the number of retirees allowed, and much more.
-The SLA should also consider whether compensation users will be granted in the event that the specifications are not met.
+The SLA should also consider whether compensation for users will be granted in the event that the specifications are not met.
 Cloud storage service providers offer users a tiered service credit scheme most of the time.
 As such, it provides customers with credits that are based on the differences between the actual level of service provided and the SLA specifications.

 Most public cloud storage services provide details of the level of service that users can expect from their websites.
-However, an enterprise setting up a service that uses a private cloud storage, provider may be able to negotiate a more customized deal.
+However, an enterprise setting up a service that uses private cloud storage provider may be able to negotiate a more customized deal.
 As such, the SLA may include retention policy specifications, number of copies to be retained, storage locations, and so on.

 It’s important to read an SLA closely and examine the ramifications.
 For example, 99.9% uptime, a common stipulation, translates to nine hours of outage per year.
-For some mission critical data, that may not be adequate.
+For some mission-critical data, that may not be adequate.
 You should also check to see how terms are defined.